hauptmedia/operaton-keycloak/README.md

 ## Prerequisites in your Keycloak realm

 1. Keycloak docker images can be found on [Keycloak Docker Hub](https://hub.docker.com/r/jboss/keycloak/ "Keycloak Docker Images").
-2. Create a new client named `camunda-identity-service` with access type confidential and service accounts enabled:
+2. Create a new client named `operaton-identity-service` with access type confidential and service accounts enabled:
     ![IdentityServiceSettings](doc/identity-service_settings.png "Identity Service Settings") Please be aware, that beginning with Keycloak 18, you do not only have to configure a valid redirect URL, but a valid post logout redirect URL as well.
 To keep things easy values can be the same.